alphagov/notifications-python-client/DOCUMENTATION.md

 ### Send a document by email

-Send files without the need for email attachments.

-Upload a document, then send recipients a link to download it in an email notification.
+You can send files without the need for email attachments.
+First upload a document, then send recipients a link to download it.

 To enable this function for your service [contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support).

-####Upload a document
+####Upload your document

 The document you upload must be a PDF file smaller than 2MB.